 Growth, Power & Healing in the TL

 Geometric lines and reflective mirroring allow the viewer to enter these buildings and invites them to see into each building’s history and uniqueness.
-I superimposes photographs of the Tenderloin neighborhood onto clay using lasers to etch a textured 3D image that invites you to feel and connect with these buildings.
-My work is then developed with many layers of color painted by hand that have been worked and reworked, building upon building, layer upon layer.
+The artist superimposes photographs of the Tenderloin neighborhood onto clay using lasers to etch a textured 3D image that invites you to feel and connects with these buildings.
+His work is then developed with many layers of color painted by hand that have been worked and reworked, building upon building, layer upon layer.